oversword/super-small-state-machine/README.md

 Get the next closest ancestor that can be proceeded

-If no such node exists, return `null` (unsuccessful)

-Get this closest ancestor

 Determine what type of node the ancestor is

-Get the node defintion for the ancestor

-If the node definition cannot be proceeded, return `null` (unsuccessful)
+If the node is unrecognised, throw a TypeEror

 Call the `proceed` method of the ancestor node to get the next path.